janobourian/aws/docs/solution_architect/iam.md

 ### IAM Roles

-To do so, we eill assign permissions to AWS services with IAM Roles.
+To do so, we will assign permissions to AWS services with IAM Roles.

 Common Roles:
     * EC2 Instance Roles